PratikMaitra/Sym_chk/README.md

 ## Prerequisites
 Before you begin, ensure you have either of the following :

-- A working python installation with pip or conda (preferably a conda installation)
+- A working python installation
-- Docker installed on your machine.
+- Pip or Conda

 ## Using the Model without the tool